nazeeeef007/govtech/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

-For Case 1:
-Issue: The bug occurs because we are mutating the user object directly before calling setUser.
-In React, state updates are asynchronous, and mutating the state directly doesn't trigger a re-render.
-React relies on detecting changes in state by comparing the previous state and the updated state, so directly modifying the state won't trigger that re-render.
+The reason for the issue in Case 1 is that we are altering the user object before doing setUser.
+A direct state change in React does not result in a re-render because state changes are asynchronous.
+Directly changing the state won't cause that re-render because React depends on comparing the old state with the current state to detect changes in state.

-Improvement:  Instead of mutating the state directly, we use the setUser function to create a new object with the updated age property using the spread operator ({ ...prevUser, age: 26 }).
-This ensures that React properly detects the change and triggers a re-render.
+ Improvement: We utilise the setUser function to generate a new object with the modified age attribute using the spread operator ({...prevUser, age: 26 }) rather than simply changing the state.
+This guarantees that React correctly recognises the modification and initiates a re-render.

-For Case 2:
-Issue: The issue here is that the user object is being mutated directly.
-As in case study 1, React cannot detect this change because the reference to the users array doesn't change.
-This will not trigger a re-render.
+The problem with Case 2 is that the user object is being changed directly.
+Since the reference to the users array remains unchanged, React is unable to recognise this change, just like in case study 1.
+A re-render won't be triggered by this.

-Improvement:  Instead of mutating the user directly, we use map() to create a new array where we update the name of the user with the matching id.
-We return a new array each time, which allows React to detect the change and trigger a re-render.
-The spread operator ({ ...user, name: newName }) is used to create a new object with the updated name while preserving the rest of the properties of the user.
+ Improvement: We use map() to generate a new array where we change the user's name with the matching id, rather than changing the user directly.
+Because we always return a fresh array, React is able to recognise the change and initiate a re-render.
+To generate a new object with the revised name while maintaining the remaining user properties, use the spread operator ({...user, name: newName }).

 Why the Issues Are Problematic:
 State mutation prevents React from detecting changes, which results in the UI not reflecting updates.